David-Development/heimdall-backend/app/images/subjects/README.md

-Folders of Images of Persons are saved in this folder
+Folders of Images of persons are saved in this folder
+The unknown Folder is fixed and reserved for images of unknown persons